Introduction: Living Frugally on One Income

 Tackling debt is never easy, especially when you’re relying on a single income.
 It can feel overwhelming and daunting to figure out where to even start.
 However, some strategies can help make the process more manageable.

-One such method is the snowball method.
-This approach involves paying off your smallest debts first while keeping up with the minimum payments on your larger debts.
-Once a smaller debt is paid off, you can take that extra amount and apply it to the next debt on your list.
+One such strategy is the snowball method.
+This strategy entails prioritizing the repayment of your smallest debts first while meeting the minimum payments for bigger debts.
+Once a small debt is paid, you can take that extra amount and apply it to the next debt on your list.

 Furthermore, you can put a freeze on spending money for a month.
 This means you would avoid making any unnecessary purchases and only spend money on essential items during that period.